slaclab/onboard-rucio/README.md

 ### Create RSEs

-The [Create RSE doc](./docs/CreateRSE.md) gives an example of how to create a RSE.
+The [Create RSE doc](./docs/CreateRSE.md) gives an example of how to create a RSE, and how to completely delete an RSE (as oppose to just disable an RSE)

 ### Interact with FTS service